Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Daily** **Swift Action**
 > **Elemental Flux Utility 22** ● **Flux, Arcane, Stance**
 > **Self**
 > **Hit:**  You gain resistance 15 to fire, acid, cold, lightning and thunder.
-Each time you are the target of an attack that does fire, acid, cold, lightning or thunder damage, you can make a basic melee or ranged attack that does additional [flux] damage equal to y
+Each time you are the target of an attack that does fire, acid, cold, lightning or thunder damage, you can make a basic melee or ranged attack that does additional [flux] damage equal to your Constitution modifier.

 > #### Redirecting Flux
 > *Your mastery of the Elemental Flux discipline knows how to read and alter the flow of magical energy.*